Chevron backs decision to suspend some Myanmar energy payments

-May 27 (Reuters) - Chevron Corp said it backed the decision to suspend payments to shareholders in a Myanmar gas pipeline in which it holds a minority stake, as announced by operating company Total.
+Chevron Corp (CVX.N) said it backed the decision to suspend payments to shareholders in a Myanmar gas pipeline in which it holds a minority stake, as announced by operating company Total (TOTF.PA).

 The decision comes at a time the companies are under pressure to take action against the junta that seized power in Myanmar on Feb.
 1, since when its forces have killed hundreds of civilians and detained thousands more.